Aed10/alx-low_level_programming/README.md

 - `0x0A-argc_argv`: A project that covers how to use command-line arguments.
 - `0x0B-malloc_free`: A project that covers dynamic memory allocation using malloc and free.
 - `0x0C-more_malloc_free`: A project that builds on the concepts covered in 0x0B.

-## Updates

-`0x0C-more_malloc_free` has been updated with additional exercises that cover more advanced memory allocation techniques